ilyasergey/YSC2229/old/week-12_graphs.rst

     let nodes = g.edges in
     Set.search nodes (src, dst) <> None

-As the linked ``graph`` structure combines five conceptually "overlapping" components, it needs to be maintaned with a lot of care, in order not to introduce any discrepancies in the representations.
+As the linked ``graph`` structure combines five conceptually "overlapping" components, it needs to be maintained with a lot of care, in order not to introduce any discrepancies in the representations.

 Creating new linked graph is easy::